-13 NONCLINICAL TOXICOLOGY 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility Carcinogenesis

-Carcinogenesis Gabapentin was administered orally to mice and rats in 2-year carcinogenicity studies.
+Gabapentin was administered orally to mice and rats in 2-year carcinogenicity studies.
 No evidence of drug-related carcinogenicity was observed in mice treated at doses up to 2,000 mg/kg/day.
 At 2,000 mg/kg, the plasma gabapentin exposure (AUC) in mice was approximately 2 times that in humans at the MRHD of 3,600 mg/day.
-In rats, increases in the incidence of pancreatic acinar cell adenoma and carcinoma were found in male rats receiving the highest dose (2,000 mg/kg), but not at doses of 250 or 1,000 mg/kg/ day.
+In rats, increases in the incidence of pancreatic acinar cell adenoma and carcinoma were found in male rats receiving the highest dose (2,000 mg/kg), but not at doses of 250 or 1,000 mg/kg/day.
 At 1,000 mg/kg, the plasma gabapentin exposure (AUC) in rats was approximately 5 times that in humans at the MRHD.

-Studies designed to investigate the mechanism of gabapentin-induced pancreatic carcinogenesis in rats indicate that gabapentin stimulates DNA synthesis in rat pancreatic acinar cells in vitro and, thus, may be acting as a tumor promoter by enhancing mitogenic activity.
-It is not known whether gabapentin has the ability to increase cell proliferation in other cell types or in other species, including humans.
+Studies designed to investigate the mechanism of gabapentin-induced pancreatic carcinogenesis in rats indicate that gabapentin stimulates DNA synthesis in rat pancreatic actinar cells in vitro and, thus, may be acting as a tumor promoter by enhancing mitogenic activity.
+It is not known whether gabapentin has the ability to increase cell proliferation in other cell types or in other

-Mutagenesis Gabapentin did not demonstrate mutagenic or genotoxic potential in in vitro (Ames test, HGPRT forward mutation assay in Chinese hamster lung cells) and in vivo (chromosomal aberration and micronucleus test in Chinese hamster bone marrow, mouse micronucleus, unscheduled DNA synthesis in rat hepatocytes) assays
+Gabapentin did not demonstrate mutagenic or genotoxic potential in in vitro (Ames test, HGPRT forward mutation assay in Chinese hamster lung cells) and in vivo (chromosomal aberration and micronucleus test in Chinese hamster hone marrow mouse micronucleus unscheduled DNA synthesis in rat hepatocytes) assays.
+Impairment of Fertility

-Impairment of Fertility No adverse effects on fertility or reproduction were observed in rats at doses up to 2,000 mg/kg.
-At 2,000 mg/kg, the plasma gabapentin exposure (AUC) in rats is approximately 8 times that in humans at the MRHD.
+No adverse effects on fertility or reproduction were observed in rats at doses up to 2,000 mg/kg.
+At 2,000 mg/kg, the plasma gabapentin exposure (AUC) in rats is approximately 8 times that in

-14 CLINICAL STUDIES 14.1 Postherpetic Neuralgia
+14 CLINICAL STUDIES

-Gabapentin was evaluated for the management of postherpetic neuralgia (PHN) in two randomized, double-blind, placebo-controlled, multicenter studies.
-The intent-to-treat (ITT) population consisted of a total of 563 patients with pain for more than 3 months after healing of the herpes zoster skin rash (Table 6).
+14.1 Postherpetic Neuralgia Gabapentin was evaluated for the management of postherpetic neuralgia (PHN) in two randomized, double-blind, placebo-controlled, multicenter studies.
+The intent-to-treat (ITT) population consisted of a total of 563 patients with pain for more than 3 months after healing the herpes zoster skin rash (Table 6).

 TABLE 6.
-Controlled PHN Studies: Duration, Dosages, and Number of Patients
+Controlled PHN Studies: Duration, Dosages, and Number of Patien a Given in 3 divided doses (TID)